learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 ## Introduction

 In this lab, you'll explore a survey from Kaggle regarding budding data scientists.
-With this you'll form some initial hypotheses, and test them using the tools you've acquired to date.
+With this, you'll form some initial hypotheses, and test them using the tools you've acquired to date.

 ## Objectives